-Today we are going to cover management of your cold frames and hoop houses during the winter months.
+Today we are going to cover cold frame management and hoop house management during the winter months.

 So let’s assume you have been on the ball and you got your winter crops in the ground in August and by the end of September you have a great stand of lettuce, and other greens and a frame or two bursting with carrots.
 What do you do now?

-You need to be aware of when your first frost date is.
+The first thing you need to be aware of with cold frame management is when your first frost date is expected.
 All the crops you have planted can handle some frost, but why give the plants the added stress.
 Be sure you know when to expect frost and get your frames out and your hoops ready well in advance of that date.
 I also buy a small thermometer and put it in one of my frames.
 This helps me manage the temperature, especially during the day.

+Keep the lids off during the day in the early fall.
+Cold frame management is super important in October.
 The lids will stay off my cold frames all day and the hoop houses will be well ventilated during October.
 Heat is more of a danger to your cold frames this time of year than cold.
-I have seen my cold frame temperature jump to well over 100 on a 70 degree day.
-You don’t want your cold weather crops cooking.
-Even a 60 degree day can turn into the 90’s in a cold frame, which is way too hot for your crops.
+I have seen my cold frame temperature jump to well over 100 on a 70-degree day.
+You don’t want your cold-weather crops cooking.
+Even a 60-degree day can turn into the ’90s in a cold frame, which is way too hot for your crops.

 You will still want to water your crops several times during the month.
 They will still do quite a bit of growing this month.